oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 MAY interpret the `wait` as a request to timeout after the specified period of time.

-If the [wait]{style="font-family:\"Courier New\";color:black;
-background:white"} preference is specified on an individual request within a batch, then it specifies the maximum amount of time to wait for that individual request.
-If the [wait]{style="font-family:\"Courier New\";color:black;
-background:white"} preference is specified on a batch, then it specifies the maximum time to wait for the entire batch.
+If the `wait` preference is specified on an individual request within a batch, then it specifies the maximum amount of time to wait for that individual request.
+If the `wait` preference is specified on a batch, then it specifies the maximum time to wait for the entire batch.

 ## ##subsec Response Headers